- Monday: 10:00am - 6:00pm

 Clients of our practice have the right to access their personal health information under the Privacy Amendment (Private Sector) Act 2000.

 To check out headspace Swan Hill's confidentiality info click here.

 At headspace Swan Hill we are committed to providing the best care, as close to home as possible.
-To support this, we have introduced the possibility of telehealth videocalls as an option.
-Using telehealth, you can have an appointment with your headspace Swan Hill worker by using our videocall platform.
-You can do this from your home, at your school, local health service or any location with a reliable internet connection.
+To support this, we have introduced the possibility of videocalls as an option.
+Using telehealth, you can have an appointment with your headspace Swan Hill worker by using our videocall platform or telephone.
+You can do this from your home, at your school, local health service or any location with a reliable telephone or internet connection.